Who wins the Desmond Bane vs. Alperen Sengun matchup in tonight's game?

 Desmond Bane vs. Alperen Sengun and the Houston Rockets: Stats, Projections and Game Preview

-Desmond Bane and the Memphis Grizzlies (6-16) will visit the Houston Rockets (11-9) at Toyota Center on Wednesday, December 13, starting at 8:00 PM ET.
+The Houston Rockets (12-9) face Jaren Jackson Jr. and the Memphis Grizzlies (6-17) at FedExForum in Memphis, Tennessee on Friday, December 15, starting at 8:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!